A Linear Structure from Magnetic-Dipole Systems and Its Geometry: Introduction

 where $\hat{\mathrm{p}}_{i}=\frac{\mathrm{p}_{i}}{||\mathrm{p}_{i}||}$ with $\mathrm{p}_{i}=p-p_{i}$, $\mathrm{P}=\underset{i=1}{\overset{n}{\sum}}\frac{\hat{\mathrm{p}}_{i}}{||\mathrm{p}_{i}||^{4}}$, and, $[\mathbf{I}]$ denotes the identity matrix.
 To ease the reading we also provide the derivation of Eq.\eqref{eq:F(M)} in the appendix.
 The linearity of the mapping $\mathbf{M}\mapsto\mathbb{F}_{\mathbf{M}}$ and the reciprocity $\mathbb{F}_{\mathbf{M}}\mathbf{m}=\mathbb{F}_{\mathbf{m}}\mathbf{M}$ follow directly from (\ref{eq:F(M)}), while planarity is not a property demonstrated in all the "actual" systems of synchronous magnets.
 One circumstance under which the $\mathbb{F}$ given by \eqref{eq:F(M)} has the property of planarity is when all the magnets, $\mathfrak{M}_{i}$ and $\mathfrak{m}$, are placed in the same plane.
 In particular, if the system consists of only two magnets, $\mathfrak{M}_{\pm}$ at $p_{\pm}$, then all the three magnets, $\mathfrak{M}_{\pm}$ and $\mathfrak{m}$ are always in the same plane.

 This study has been is an extension in mathematics of the previous works on the largest magnitude of the gradient force produced by a pair of rotating magnets with identical (but time-varying) dipole moments \cite{Zhengya2025AccurateWorstMagGradForce,Zhengya2025EstimatedWorstMagGradForce,Zhengya2025onPlaneWorstMagGradForce}, which have been motivated by the development of micro-robots actuated by a system of rotating magnets ($\mathfrak{M}_{i}$) \cite{mahoney2012control, hosney2015propulsion,zhang2025design}.
 It is a typical design that a helical micro-robot carries a magnet ($\mathfrak{m}$) and propels itself through the rotation caused by the rotating magnetic field generated by the rotating magnets ($\mathfrak{M}_{i}$)\cite{dong2022magnetic}.
 In such a robotic system, the torque exerted on the robot by the magnetic field serves as the main control of the robot's motion, while the translational force due to the gradient of the field is undesirable since it disturbs the control\cite{alshafeei2014magnetic}.
-This has led to the investigation on the maximal magnitude of the translational force at a given field point $p$, which, since the $\mathbb{F}_{\mathbf{M}}$'s are symmetric matrices, corresponds to the maximum of all the eigenvalues of $\mathbb{F}_{\mathbf{M}}$ for all $\mathbf{M}\in S^{2}$ \cite{mahoney2013managing}.
+This has led to the investigation on the strongest translational force exerted by the actuating dipole $\mathbf{M}$ on the test dipole $\mathbf{m}$ at an arbitrary field point $p$, which, thanks to the symmetry of the matrices $\mathbb{F}_{\mathbf{M}}$, corresponds to the maximum of all the eigenvalues of $\mathbb{F}_{\mathbf{M}}$ for all $\mathbf{M}\in S^{2}$ \cite{mahoney2013managing}.
 To be accurate, the quantity below is of concern